Cornybro/Dominic_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cbm1Ko4pPN8?si=BsYM3Q0l8w3hW4iN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Milestone Description: My project was the Retro Arcade Gaming Console.
+My project was the Retro Arcade Gaming Console.
 It came with a PCB with all the software already installed, and what I had to do was solder all the components onto the board and hook up a battery pack to power it.
 One challenge I faced was that I accidentally bridged the capacitor when soldering it, and I had to use desoldering wick and soldering paste to remove the solder so I could redo the solder.
 I'm excited to continue on to the intensive project, where I will be creating a Ball Tracking Robot.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.